 If you have an urgent need, look to industries that are hiring en masse

 We understand that not everyone may have the ability to be patient whilst on the job hunt and that you may have an urgent need for employment right away.
 Due to the lifestyle changes and new needs spurred by the coronavirus, some companies are hiring temporary workers and the need is immediate.

 Amazon, Tesco, Asda, Aldi and Lidl are among the companies hiring thousands of workers to help fulfil demand brought on by COVID-19.
 These and more are options to tide you over until after the pandemic has peaked.

-It is absolutely a stressful and unnerving time to be a job seeker, but this too shall pass.
+It is, without doubt, a stressful and unnerving time to be a job seeker, but this too shall pass.
 None of us can control what happens, only how we react to it.
-As a job seeker, you can use this time of uncertainty to acquire new skills, perfect your CV and build a solid foundation so that when HR managers come ringing again, you'll be ready with the perfect answer.
+As a job seeker, you can use this time of uncertainty to acquire new skills, perfect your CV, and build a solid foundation so that when HR Managers come ringing again, you'll be ready with the perfect answer.

 Focus on finding the perfect opportunity ‒ we'll take care of your CV.
 Learn more about working with a professional CV writer.